*Academy registration for the DCS Emerald Campus will begin in January of 2018. Stay tuned for details!

 Dublin City Schools offers a variety of innovative and unique educational options to meet the individual needs of students beyond the traditional classroom through our Career Exploration Academies.
 In addition to the academies listed below, many other academies will be developed and housed in the Emerald Campus.

+Biology processes are used to teach science concepts for deeper learning, problem based learning, relationship building and collaboration, culminating in a year-long research project.
+This program provides career exploration opportunities in a medical career.
 Courses include AP Biology, Body Systems, Medical Interventions, and Advanced Research in Science.
 Additionally, students will earn an elective credit in 3D Art with works related to human anatomy and physiology.

 Dublin Business Academy

 Students have a unique opportunity to get started on the path to a successful career in business, graphic design, or entrepreneurship, by operating an existing, full-service screen-printing and design company.
 Students also have the opportunity to participate in paid internships after school, on weekends, or during the summer.